dinesh-jammu/Spotify-clone/README.md

 # Spotify clone

-This was created using basic HTML & CSS
+This was created using basic HTML & CSS <br>
-Created by  Dinesh Jammu
+Created by  Dinesh Jammu.